Intel shares surge after Q1 2026 earnings, increasing the risk of a short-term correction

 Despite positive elements in the company’s report, market participants reacted negatively to its release due to the anticipated decline in Intel’s revenues.

-On 25 April, Intel published its report for Q1 2025, which ended on 29 March.
+On 25 April, Intel published its results for Q1 2025 for the quarter ended on 29 March.
 The key figures are presented below, compared with the same period in 2024:

 • Revenue: 12.7 billion USD (0%)